argoproj/argo-cd/docs/proposals/project-scoped-repository-enhancements.md

 There are a few parts to this proposal.

-The first part of this proposal is to change how the selected credential gets selected.
-Currently, the first repository secret that matches the repository URL gets returned.

-What this proposal instead aims to do is to find the first `repository` secret which matches the `project` of the requester that is asking for the repository credentials, as well as the repository URL.
-If there are no credentials which match the requested `project`, it will fall back to returning the first unscoped credential, i.e, the first credential with an empty `project` parameter.
+We need to distinguish between a user accessing a repository via the API/CLI/UI and an application retrieving repository credentials.
+In the first case, we need to maintain backwards compatibility for API consumers.
+The current behaviour is that the API will return the first repository found matching the URL given.
+Since we now want to allow the same URL to potentially be in multiple projects, we need to do some minor changes.

-In order to preserve backwards compatibility we need to apply this behavior only when there are multiple repository credentials that match the same URL and that the user is authorized to access.
-If only one matching secret can be found, whether it is project-scoped or not, that secret will be the one to be returned to the user.
+* If there is only one matching repository with the same URL and assuming the user is allowed to access it, use that repository whether it is project-scoped or not.
+This is inline with the current behavior.
+* If there are multiple repositories with the same URL and assuming the user is allowed to access them, then setting a project parameter would be required, since there would otherwise be no way to determine which of the credentials a user wants to access.
+This is not a breaking change since this adds functionality which has previously not existed.

 This change would apply when we retrieve a _single_ repository credential, or when we delete a repository credential.
 For listing repository credentials, nothing changes - the logic would be the same as today.

+In the case of selecting a suitable repository for an application, the logic would differ slightly.
+What instead happens is that the lookup would first attempt to find the first `repository` secret which matches the `project` and repository URL of the requesting application.
+If there are no credentials which match the requested `project`, it will fall back to returning the first unscoped credential, i.e, the first credential with an empty `project` parameter.

-When it comes to mutating a repository credential we need to strictly match the project which the cred belongs to, since there would otherwise be a risk of changing (inadvertently or otherwise) a credential not belonging to the correct project.
+When it comes to mutating a repository credential we need to strictly match the project which the repository belongs to, since there would otherwise be a risk of changing (inadvertently or otherwise) a credential not belonging to the correct project.
 This can be done without any breaking changes.